railroadmedia/railcontent/README.md

 Log in with these details (you may need to log out if you are already logged in to another mysql version):

-Server: mysql8
+- Server: **mysql8**
-Username: root
+- Username: **root**
-Password: root
+- Password: **root**

-Please note, mysql 8 databases are totally separate from the legacy mysql 5.6 databases.
+Please note, mysql 8.0 databases are totally separate from the legacy mysql 5.6 databases.
+They exist on different mysql containers.

 # Multi Domain Support

-All brand domains/websites such as drumeo.com, pianote.com, etc will use this same repository and laravel install to run.
+All brand domains/websites such as drumeo.com, pianote.com, etc use this same repository and laravel install to run.
 To load these brands using the new musora-web-platform repo you must specify the port and URLs like this:

 [https://devplatform.drumeo.com:8443/](https://devplatform.drumeo.com:8443/)